 Multiple Kindle Versions

 Before I go into details, I need to elaborate on the different Kindle versions.
-There are 3 broad classifications.
+There are 3 broad classes.

-These are the traditional stand-alone E-readers that you can hold like a book from Amazon.
-Another distinction is you pay for these devices.
+These are the traditional stand-alone E-readers that you can hold, like a book from Amazon.
+Another distinction is that you pay for these hardware devices.
 They come in a range of sizes, prices, and features.
 Typically, these devices have a screen that is 6”-7” wide.
+Their draw is portability.

 Cloud Based E-reader